 This section describes how the LERG can be enhanced to support Tier 1 ENUM Registry information exchange for routing of E.164 Addressed Communications over IP Network-to-Network Interconnection (NNI).
 To accommodate this capability the existing LERG would need to be enhanced to include Tier 2 Name Server information.

 The LERG was initially designed for routing of interLATA Time Division Multiplex (TDM) calls by interexchange carriers but has effectively evolved since its inception to support new networks and technologies.
-It continues to evolve with neutral governance processes that allow the industry to facilitate system process enhancements as required by service providers.
+It continues to evolve with governance processes that allow the industry to facilitate system process enhancements as required by service providers.
 For example, the LERG has also evolved to provide support for information exchange between all types of service providers including Incumbent Local Exchange Carriers, Competitive Local Exchange Carriers, Wireless Service Providers, Voice over IP (VoIP) Providers, etc. In addition, the LERG evolved to support the exchange of hybrid TDM/IP routing and interconnection architectures, Call Agent/Media Gateway homing arrangements and NPA/NXX assignments, to name a few.

 Consequently, a solution to utilize LERG to provision Tier 2 Name Server information as well as any other IP data elements would allow the industry to continue to effectively manage process evolution as it pertains to IP routing and interconnection.
 This management would reside within interactive industry processes that have proven efficient, cost effective, and balanced in regards to all industry segments.